Some public printing highlights:

-Why is my balance represented in $ and not pages?
+Why is my balance represented in points?
 Am I being charged?

-For students: Color printing charges will be posted monthly to your Library account.
+For students: Color printing charges may be paid in cash or posted to your Library account.
 Any unpaid color printing charges will be forwarded to Student Financial Services in December and May.

-For faculty/staff: Charges will be journaled to your department.
+For faculty/staff: Charges may be paid in cash or journaled to your department.

 What features are available to me?